supersyd24/ConsciousAI2/README.md

 ---

+## Future Directions

+In the human brain, **conscious transformation** results in the creation of what I call a **Conscious Schema Triangle**, composed of three core elements:

+1. **Perception**
+2. **Memory**
+3. **Emotion**

+Each element corresponds to a specific brain region that contributes to conscious experience:

+- **Perception** → *Primary Visual Cortex (V1)*
+- **Memory** → *Hippocampus*
+- **Emotion** → *Amygdala*

+In this AI system, the Conscious Schema Triangle is computationally implemented whenever conscious transformation is triggered.
+Here's how each component is modeled in code:

+- **Perception**: The AI reflects on the input by asking internal questions to interpret its meaning.
+- **Memory**: The system performs autonomous backpropagation and stores the result as a schema for future reuse.
+- **Emotion**: An emotion label is assigned to the schema using a trained emotion classification model.

+This triangle provides the foundational structure for modeling conscious-like responses in AI, grounded in neurobiological principles.

+---

 ## Why This Matters

 Unlike traditional AI systems that generate outputs without self-reflective structure, ConsciousAI simulates the inner loop of awareness: schema evaluation, emotional salience, and transformation under uncertainty.
 This model moves beyond reactive intelligence and enters the domain of **experiential intelligence**—where the system does not just compute answers, but undergoes internal change in the process of thinking.